danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 is requested more than once, whatever was returned the first time is returned again, without re-evaluating the module.

+It is an error (terminating the runtime) if `path` does not correspond to a module known to this loader.
+It is also an error (terminating the runtime) if `path` is not a valid module name path (list of strings).

 <br><br>
 ### Generic Function Definitions: `IntraLoader` protocol